oven-sh/bun/docs/api/import-meta.md

 ---

 - `import.meta.dir`
-- Absolute path to the directory containing the current file, e.g. `/path/to/project`.
+- Absolute path to the current working directory of the bun process containing the current file, e.g. `/path/to/project`.
 Equivalent to `__dirname` in CommonJS modules (and Node.js)

 ---